By the way

 Exile, migrants and the Holy Father

-One only has to listen to the captivating music of some tangos, Carlos Gardel, of course, Astor Piazzolla too, and others, who sang of exile, the distant, the inaccessible, to chase away their waves of soul, their melancholy and live for the time of a song in the combined happiness of their memories and their hopes, to feel the distress Continue reading
+One only needs to listen to the captivating music of a few tangos—Carlos Gardel, of course, Astor Piazzolla too, and others—who sang of exile, of distance, of the inaccessible, to dispel their melancholy and live, for the duration of a song, in the combined joy of their memories and their hopes, to feel the distress… Continue reading